iter8-tools/iter8/mkdocs/docs/reference/tasks.md

 ## `common/exec`

-Iter8 currently implements a single task called `common/exec` that help in setting up and finishing up experiments.
-Use this task to execute shell commands, in particular, the `kubectl`, `helm` and `kustomize` commands.
+Iter8 currently provides a single task type called `common/exec` that helps in setting up and finishing up experiments.
+Use `common/exec` tasks in experiments to execute shell commands, in particular, the `kubectl`, `helm` and `kustomize` commands.
 Use the `exec` task as part of the `finish` action to promote the winning version at the end of an experiment.
 Use it as part of the `start` action to set up resources required for the experiment.

 === "kubectl"
     ``` yaml linenums="1"